A Full-Density Approach to Simulating Random Iteration Equations with Applications: Results

 \subsection{Optimization with Full-Density Gradient Descent}

-We present two expressive objective functions in order to demonstrate the use of this methodology for gradient descent.
-First, we present an objective function with two local minima and one saddle point in between
+{As the second application we are applying the presented FDGD optimization to two challenging types of objective functions in optimization: a saddle-point scenario and the \textit{Himmelblau's} function as a classical benchmark.
+This illustrates the use of the RIE modeling framework to gradient descent.} First, we present an objective function with two local minima and one saddle point in between

 presented in Figure \ref{fig:Res:RGD_objective_001.pdf} on the left side with

 and apply the FDGD-II algorithm, leading to the transfer function

 Second, we present the famously challenging \textit{Himmelblau's} objective function \cite{Himmelblau 1972, Przbylowicz 2026} with four minima which are difficult to localize